By Wendy Priesnitz

 Skipping, or jumping rope, is an activity in which kids have engaged for millennia.
 Researchers tell us that both the Egyptians and aborigines of Australia combined vines and flexible bamboo with jumping as a form of play.
 Early Dutch settlers brought the activity to North America and not surprisingly, one of the more popular rope jumping games is called “Double Dutch.”

 When I was a child in the 1950s, skipping rope was very a very popular form of play.
 Unfortunately, it took a back seat to other activities like television in the 1970s, although some kids, like my two daughters, still enjoyed the activity with their friends.

-These days, as some parents try to encourage their children to spend less time in front of screens and more time playing outside, jumping rope is making a comeback along with other street games.
-Adults also get involved, since skipping is a great cardio fitness activity and fitness centers routinely include it in their classes.
+These days, as some parents try to encourage their children to spend less time in front of screens and more time playing outside, it is making a comeback along with other street games.
+Adults are also involved, since it’s a great cardio fitness activity and fitness centers routinely include it in their classes.

 Kids enjoy chanting rhymes while they are skipping rope.
-Researchers have found examples of English-language rhymes dating back to at least the seventeenth century.
+Examples of English-language rhymes have been found going back to at least the seventeenth century.
 Some rhymes are intended to count the number of jumps the skipper takes without stumbling.
 The group counting continues as long as the jumper avoids missing a jump; when someone stumbles, the turning resumes and the counting begins again.